Quantum Seniority-based Subspace Expansion: Linear Combinations of Short-Circuit Unitary Transformations for the Electronic Structure Problem: Acknowledgments

 \section{Acknowledgments}

-A.F.I. would like to thank Ilya Ryabinkin for useful discussions.
+We would like to thank Ilya Ryabinkin for useful discussions and Ruben Van der Stichelen for helpful comments on the manuscript.
 S.P., T.Z., and A.F.I. acknowledge financial support from the Natural Sciences and Engineering Council of Canada (NSERC).
 This research was partly enabled by the support of Compute Ontario (computeontario.ca) and the Digital Research Alliance of Canada (alliancecan.ca).
 Part of the computations were performed on the Niagara and Trillium supercomputers at the SciNet HPC Consortium, and the NARVAL and RORQUAL supercomputers under the Calcul Quebec Consortium.
 SciNet is funded by Innovation, Science, and Economic Development Canada, the Digital Research Alliance of Canada, the Ontario Research Fund: Research Excellence, and the University of Toronto.